Finding Probabilities Use the probability distribution you made i... | Channels for Pearson+

 1

-Identify the probability distribution created in Exercise 19.
-Ensure it lists all possible outcomes (number of HD televisions in a household) and their corresponding probabilities.
-Verify that the probabilities sum to 1, as required for a valid probability distribution.
+Step 1: Recall the probability distribution created in Exercise 19.
+A probability distribution lists all possible outcomes (e.g., the number of HD televisions in a household) and their corresponding probabilities.
+Ensure that the probabilities sum to 1.

-Define the range of interest for this problem: households with 'from one to three HD televisions.'
-This means you are interested in the probabilities for households with 1, 2, and 3 HD televisions.
+Step 2: Identify the outcomes of interest.
+In this case, we are looking for households with either one or two HD televisions.
+These correspond to the outcomes '1' and '2' in the probability distribution.

-Extract the probabilities corresponding to the outcomes of 1, 2, and 3 HD televisions from the probability distribution table.
+Step 3: Locate the probabilities associated with the outcomes '1' and '2' in the probability distribution.
+These probabilities are denoted as P(X=1) and P(X=2), where X represents the number of HD televisions.

 Verified video answer for a similar problem: